-A "UAS Deployment Report" must be submitted any time a UAS Team is deployed on a training mission or active incident.
-This report will be submitted to the Operations Chief and the Shift Commander.
+A "UAS Deployment Report" must be submitted any time a UAS Team is deployed on a training mission or active project.
+This report will be submitted to the UAS Program Manager.

 MEDICAL FACTORS

 The health of the flight crew is paramount and any member of the UAS program must stand down if they feel they are not able to perform their duties.